junaaxya/unmuh-babel-press/README.md

 ## Security Settings

-The application exposes several security-related options under the **Settings → Security** section in the admin dashboard:
+The application exposes a couple of security-related options under the **Settings → Security** section in the admin dashboard:

-- **require2FA** – when enabled, users must configure two factor authentication before accessing the admin area.
+- **require2FA** – setting exists but two factor authentication enforcement is not yet implemented.
-- **passwordMinLength** – minimum length for user passwords.
-The server rejects shorter passwords.
 - **sessionMaxAgeHours** – how long a login session remains valid before the user needs to sign in again.

-These values are stored in the database and can be edited by administrators.
-Email sender name and address are now configured via environment variables `EMAIL_FROM_NAME` and `EMAIL_FROM` rather than the settings table.
+Password length is fixed at 8 characters and validated when invitations are accepted.
+Email sender name and address are configured via environment variables `EMAIL_FROM_NAME` and `EMAIL_FROM` rather than the settings table.

 api-books